imatrix83/HP-8300-Hackintosh-/README.md

 # HP-8300-Hackintosh
-Download the EFI folder Zip File
+1-Download the EFI folder Zip File
-Unzip the File
+2-Unzip the File
-Copy EFI Folder to mounted EFI Disk
+3-Copy EFI Folder to mounted EFI Disk
-Restart and your done Enjoy
+4-Restart and your done Enjoy